apache/mesos/docs/upgrades.md

 <a name="1-3-x-allocator-interface-change"></a>
 * Implementors of allocator modules have to provide new implementation functionality to satisfy the `MULTI_ROLE` framework capability.
 Also, the interface has changed.

+<a name="1-3-x-executor-authentication"></a>
+* New Agent flags authenticate_http_executors and executor_secret_key: Used to enable required HTTP executor authentication and set the key file used for generation and authentication of HTTP executor tokens.
+Note that enabling these flags after upgrade is disruptive to HTTP executors that were launched before the upgrade.
+For more information on the recommended upgrade procedure when enabling these flags, see the [authentication documentation](docs/authentication.md).

 ## Upgrading from 1.1.x to 1.2.x ##